jadz94/funds/README.md

   ```bash
   ./start.sh
   ```
-* `Go to http://localhost:8080/swagger-ui/index.html and you will have access to the swagger ui where you will be able to test the endpoints`
+* `Go to http://localhost:8080/swagger-ui/index.html and you will have access to the swagger ui where you will be able to test the endpoints no authentication is needed`

 ## To stop the application
 * `run the stop.sh file which will handle everything`